AvansMechatronica/MicroRosProjects/documentation/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to MicroRos joystick documentation!
+Welcome to MicroRos projects documentation!
 ===========================================

-**Welcome to MicroRos joystick**
+**Welcome to MicroRos projects**

 .. note::
    This project is under active development.